13 April Fools Pranks That Went Horribly Wrong

 That time when a prank nearly led to war

 In 1986, an Israeli intelligence officer played an April Fools’ prank involving fake news that an Islamic leader had been seriously wounded in an assassination attempt.
 Haha?
 No. Not really.
 The news caused an immediate flare-up in tensions in the region, and the high-ranking prankster was court-martialed.
-If you thought that was stupid, here are some other times smart people did some really dumb things.

 I’m really not a crook